Tackling technical debt through strategic communication

 However, this perspective overlooks two critical truths:

-1. Reading vs. Writing Code: Reading code is inherently more challenging than writing it, not just because each programmer has their unique problem-solving approach, but also because most projects involve brownfield or legacy systems.
+1. Reading vs. Writing code: Reading code is inherently more challenging than writing it, not just because each programmer has their unique problem-solving approach, but also because most projects involve brownfield or legacy systems.
 These are often extensive code sets touched by many developers over time, complicating comprehension.

-2. Beyond the Code: Code alone often fails to capture essential elements such as design rationales, trade-off analyses, and system requirements.
+2. Beyond the code: Code alone often fails to capture essential elements such as design rationales, trade-off analyses, and system requirements.
 Understanding a software architecture thoroughly requires more than just the codebase; it demands comprehensive documentation that addresses all of these aspects.

 Effective documentation practices must consider the entire software system and cater to all stakeholders, including both technical and non-technical personnel.